elgatosf/streamdeck-philipshue/README.md

 The [Sources](./Sources) folder contains the source code of the plugin.

 # Changes
+## 1.6.4
+- fixed/improved support for temperature actions
+- PI now lets you only select lights for a temperature action if they support color temperature

 ## 1.6.3
 - updated CSS to the latest versions of our SDK-libs
 - added an option to the PI to allow larger steps if you rotate dials (1,2,3,4,5,10).